gvnadir/SailPoint-IdentityIQ/IdentityIQ Essentials.md

 ### Logging

-- Standard Out print statements (Not recommended for production)
+- Standard Out print statements (Not recommended for production because sensitive info can be leaked and the _catalina.out_ may get filled quickly)
 - Java application logging (log4j)
 - Email redirection
 - Audit configuration
 - Syslog logging configuration

+The logging levels in the order from the least critical to the most critical is the following:

+1. trace
+2. debug
+3. info
+4. warn
+5. error
+6. fatal (rarely used)

 #### Print vs Log4j